yueyue-z/studysnap/README.md

 - **Testing**: Jennifer Monti
 - **Usability**: Wei Wang

 ## Usage

-After opening the main website, users can:
+### For Learners (Visitors):
+- **Explore**: Click 'Flashcard' to view and search card sets, and study without needing to log in.

+### For Creators (Registered Users):
-1. **Without Logging In**: Click 'Flashcard' to view card sets, search card sets and study.
+- **Study**: Click 'Flashcard' to view and search card sets, and study.
-2. **Sign Up / Log In**: View card sets, study, create, edit, delete card sets, add cards into card sets, and see their own dashboards for all card sets belonging to them.
+- **Creating**: View, create, edit and delete card sets; View, add, edit and delete cards.
+- **Dashboard**: Monitor all your card sets and learning progress.

-When in study mode, the cards are shown in a smart sequence that most effectively helps to learn and memorize.
-The detail is listed in the algorithm section below.
+In study mode, the cards are intelligently ordered to enhance learning and retention.
+More details can be found in the algorithm section below.

 ## Tools